Olga Ornatsky: Biography

 Ornatsky graduated from the Moscow State University, Department of Biology.
-In 1989, she completed her Ph.D. in Cell & Molecular Biology, and worked as a Research Scientist at the Cardiology Centre studying vascular smooth muscle involvement in atherosclerosis.
-In 1993, she immigrated to Canada, and became a Postdoctoral Research Fellow at York University.
-She quickly progressed to become Senior Research Associate in the Laboratory of Vascular Biology and Cardiac Surgery at St. Michael's Hospital (Toronto).
-Her achievements brought her to MDS Proteomics Inc. (now Protana Inc), where she led her research group as a Senior Scientist for four years.
+In 1989, she completed her Ph.D. in cell and molecular biology, and worked as a research scientist at the Cardiology Centre studying vascular smooth muscle involvement in atherosclerosis.
+In 1993, she immigrated to Canada, and became a postdoctoral research fellow at York University.
+She quickly progressed to become senior research associate in the Laboratory of Vascular Biology and Cardiac Surgery at St. Michael's Hospital (Toronto).
+Her achievements brought her to MDS Proteomics Inc. (now Protana Inc), where she led her research group as a senior scientist for four years.

 In 2005, she left MDS to pursue a different direction.
 Together with the co-founders of DVS Sciences Inc. Scott D. Tanner, Vladimir Baranov and Dmitry Bandura, she helped develop the CyTOF™ Mass Cytometer, for highly multi-parametric single cell analysis at the Department of Chemistry, University of Toronto.
-Olga held the position of Director of Bioassay Development at DVS Sciences, Inc. After the merger with Fluidigm Inc in 2014, she transitioned to Principal Scientist, Proteomics division, and lead a group of biology and chemistry researchers involved in developing new metal-tagged affinity reagents, as well as methods and applications for Mass cytometry until her retirement in 2019.
+Olga held the position of director of Bioassay Development at DVS Sciences, Inc. After the merger with Fluidigm Inc in 2014, she transitioned to principal scientist, Proteomics division, and led a group of biology and chemistry researchers involved in developing new metal-tagged affinity reagents, as well as methods and applications for Mass cytometry until her retirement in 2019.